-The passage of time has probably made it impossible to know exactly where the Garden of Eden was located.
-While admitting that no theory comes without difficulties, Dr. Roland K. Harrison, professor of Old Testament at Wycliffe College, Toronto, writes, "On the basis of currently available information it would appear that the one that locates Eden near the head of the Persian Gulf combines the greatest number of probabilities of every kind" (International Standard Bible Encyclopedia 2:17).
+The passage of time has probably made it impossible to know exactly where the biblical Garden of Eden was located.
+While admitting that no theory comes without difficulties, Dr. Roland K. Harrison, professor of Old Testament at Wycliffe College, Toronto, wrote, “On the basis of currently available information it would appear that the one that locates Eden near the head of the Persian Gulf combines the greatest number of probabilities of every kind” (International Standard Bible Encyclopedia 2:17).

 The general consensus of conservative Christian scholars point to the Mesopotamian Valley area.
 The fact that Genesis 2:14 speaks of the Euphrates River, a river still in existence, gives credence to this.
 Joseph Smith, the founder of Mormonism, and many of his successors have disagreed with such a view and point instead to present-day North America.

 In 1838, Joseph Smith led a group of followers seventy miles north of present-day Kansas City, Missouri.
 There he founded a new settlement that he called Adam-ondi-Ahman.
 The place is significant in Mormon history for it is here that Smith claimed the first man, Adam, lived.

 According to Smith, the Garden of Eden was located in Jackson County, Missouri and following his expulsion from the Garden, Adam traveled northward to a place near modern-day Gallatin, Missouri.
 Mormon Apostle Orson Pratt stated that the name Adam-ondi-Ahman “is in the original language spoken by Adam, as revealed to the Prophet Joseph” (Journal of Discourses 18:343).